Protein Kinase Inhibitors

 Md.
 Imtaiyaz Hassan

 Dr. Md.
-Imtaiyaz Hassan, Ph.D., FRSB., FRSC., is Assistant Professor at the Centre for Interdisciplinary Research in Basic Sciences, in Jamia Millia Islamia, New Delhi, India.
+Imtaiyaz Hassan, Ph.D., FRSB., FRSC., is a Professor at the Centre for Interdisciplinary Research in Basic Sciences, in Jamia Millia Islamia, New Delhi, India.
 His research focuses on and design and development of potent and selective kinase inhibitors, as well as understanding the mechanism of folding and dynamic behavior of potential drug targets.
 Dr. Hassan has published widely in such peer reviewed journals as the International Journal of Biological Macromolecules, Spectrochimica Acta, Scientific Reports, and the OMICS A Journal of Integrative Biology.

 Affiliations and expertise

-Assistant Professor, Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi, IndiaSN
+Professor, Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi, IndiaSN

 Saba Noor